movementlabsxyz/MIP/MD/md-3/README.md

 The Postconfirmation protocol [MIP-37](https://github.com/movementlabsxyz/MIP/blob/mip/MCR/MIP/mip-37/README.md) is a stake-based settlement protocol on L1.

-Since it is a decentralized protocol we have to account for
+Since it is a distributed protocol we have to account for

 - commitment delays
 - network partitions